 Medelina K. Hendytio is currently Deputy Executive Director of CSIS.
 She is also a researcher at the Department of Politics and International Relations, Centre for Strategic and International Studies (CSIS), Jakarta since 1985.
 Her research areas cover: Administrative Development, Bureaucratic Reform, Education, and Gender Studies.
 With more than 20 years experience in social research, she had been involved in various research including Innovative Teaching and Learning Research, Empowering Civil Society Group to Promote Participatory Governance and Mapping Policies and Programs of Maternal Mortality Rate in Indonesia.
-Her current research is Education Policy Research in Aceh focusing on Education Governance, Planning, and Financing Arrangement.
 She has also more than 10 years consulting experience in international donor-funded projects with a focus on governance, gender, as well for conducting monitoring and evaluation.

 Medelina K. Hendytio received her bachelor degree at the Faculty of Political and Social Sciences, University of Diponegoro in 1984.
 She took one year course on social and political science at Yayasan Padi Kapas, Jakarta.
 She obtained her masters degree in Development Administration from the National Centre for Development Studies, Australian National University, Canberra.